vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 ![Compute Provisioning](./images/compute_public_ip.png)

-Make sure the Icon turn green and it says "RUNNING".
+Make sure the Icon turns green, and it says "RUNNING".

 To avoid install tools on your local computer, we are going to use Cloud Shell.
 Cloud Shell is a small and free Linux virtual machine with a lot of DevOps tools preinstalled.
-Click on Cloud Shell icon on the top-right menu bar.
+Click on the Cloud Shell icon on the top-right menu bar.

 ![Cloud Shell](images/compute_cloud_shell.png)

-It will provision this small virtual machine and you will have access to its terminal from Oracle Cloud web console.
+It will provision this small virtual machine, and you will have access to its terminal from the Oracle Cloud Web Console.

 ![Cloud Shell terminal](images/cloud_shell.png)